panther99/todo/README.md

 # todo
 Easy 'to do' list in PHP.

+# Requirements

+- Apache web server and PHP5 or higher
+- phpmyadmin or similar software to execute SQL (or just add everything manually)

 # How to install

 - Download repository by clicking 'Download ZIP' on the right side of this page or clone using Git